 Several drops are sold over-the-counter, but if symptoms do not relieve after 3 days of use you should see your eye care provider.
 Although this form of “pink eye” is not contagious, you should always take extra precautions and wash your hands regularly.
 Antihistamines relieve symptoms caused by airborne allergens, such as itchy, watery eyes, runny nose and sneezing.
 Decongestants clear up redness by constricting the blood vessels in the eyes.
 Decongestants do not treat the cause of allergies; they only help reduce the symptoms.
 Beware…, many drops on the market are mainly decongestants.
 They may cause the eyes to look whiter, but they do not get rid of the allergen causing the redness.
 The symptoms are likely to return after using this type of eye drop and sometimes the red eye symptom can get worse.

 Mast cell stabilizers alleviate redness and swelling.
 This type of drop is known for long-lasting relief of symptoms whereas antihistamines are known for immediate relief of allergy symptoms.

 Steroids are used to relieve severe inflammation of the eyes or when other treatment forms have been ineffective.

-For contact lens wearer, daily disposable contacts are recommended when allergy symptoms do not allow you to be comfortable in your contacts for multiple days.
+For contact lens wearer, daily disposable contacts are recommended when allergy symptoms do not allow you to be comfortable in your contacts.